openziti/ziti/doc/003-local-deploy.md

 ziti edge tutorial first-service
 ```

+If you prefer, you may read [the first-service tutorial as a web site](../ziti/cmd/ziti/cmd/tutorial/tutorials/first-service.md)

 ## Further Exploration

 - The [Go SDK examples](https://github.com/openziti/sdk-golang/tree/main/example#readme) illustrate embedding OpenZiti in both client and server applications.